cuevaio/insumos-frontend/README.md

    ```bash
    pnpm build
    ```
-3. Copy the build assets to the path specified in `VITE_GSMS_PATH`.
+3. Copy the build assets to the path specified in `VITE_GSMS_PATH` in your GSMS domain.

 ---